 Arguably, the DC policy is Beijing’s effort to balance between self-sufficiency and internationalisation to deal with an increasingly volatile world.
 It strives to engage global forces, including capital and technology, to gain advantages for domestic development while simultaneously boosting indigenous capabilities to minimise the impact of global volatility on the domestic system.

 However, reducing reliance on the global economy does not reflect a loss in China’s competitiveness.
-It has still gained shares of global export markets, even though it has lost some market share in the US due to the trade war (Charts 2 and 3).
+It has still gained shares of global export markets, even though it has lost some market share in the US due to the trade war.

-In recent years, China’s changing role in global trade has prompted changes in the global supply-chain structure and reshuffled country winners and losers, as seen in the chart above.
+In recent years, China’s changing role in global trade has prompted changes in the global supply-chain structure and reshuffled country winners and losers.
 China’s move to reduce its reliance on global trade will aggravate this disruptive force.

 In this effort, Beijing has asked state-owned enterprises (SOEs) to take a leading role.
 President Xi has placed great importance on the SOEs to play a strategic role in China’s long-term economic transformation.
 He has significantly enhanced the Party’s control over the state sector since 2013.